sunwj/py_directinput_ffb/README.md

 The periodic helpers share the same parameters (`magnitude`, `offset`, `phase_hundredths_deg`, `period_us`, `duration_us`).
 The condition helpers share the same parameters (`positive_coefficient`, `negative_coefficient`, `positive_saturation`, `negative_saturation`, `dead_band`, `offset`, `duration_us`, and optional `per_axis`).

-## Package name

-The package now uses the name `directinput_ffb`, which is more descriptive than the original working filename and makes its purpose immediately clear: a DirectInput-based force-feedback binding for Python.

 ## Demo